Rodrigo Ávila

-Rodrigo Ávila Avilés (born 25 June 1964) is a Salvadoran politician.
-He stood as the presidential candidate for the Nationalist Republican Alliance during the in the 2009 Salvadoran presidential election.
+Rodrigo Ávila (born 25 June 1964) is a Salvadoran politician.
+He stood as the presidential candidate for the Nationalist Republican Alliance during the 2009 Salvadoran presidential election.
 Upon his nomination, Ávila also became the president of ARENA.
 He lost to Mauricio Funes of the Farabundo Martí National Liberation Front (FMLN), making him the first ARENA candidate to lose a presidential election since Roberto D'Aubuisson in 1984.

 Personal life and education

 Rodrigo Ávila is married to Celina Denys de Ávila, his second wife, and has two daughters and one stepdaughter.
 He is the youngest of four children; his father is Roberto Ávila Moreira, a local medical doctor, and Thelma Avilez, a homemaker originally from Nicaragua.

 He graduated from a local Catholic High School, Liceo Salvadoreño, in 1982, and graduated with an engineering degree in Industrial Engineering from North Carolina State University in Raleigh, North Carolina.
 United States, in 1988. Ávila has also studied mathematics and administration at Gainesville State College and police science at Texas A&M University and the FBI National Academy.